jamiekim87/goodreadme/README.md

  ## Description

-   With this app, responsive design ensures that web applications render well on a variety of devices and window or     screen sizes.
-As a developer, you will liked be asked to create a modile-first application or add responsive design to an existing application.
+   This is a new React-based Google Books Search app that requires you to create React componeents, work with helper/util functions, and utilize React lifecycle method to query      and display books based on user searches.
+It also uses Node, Express and MongoDB so that users can save books to review or purchase later.

  ## Installation

-   to use this app, following these files: index.html, portfolio.html and contact.html
+   to use this app, following these files: npx create-react-app my-app and npm packages

  ## Usage

-   the usage of this app is to create a mobile-first application or add responsive design to an existing application.
+   the usage of this app is to utilize the React to build the app that searched books on user seaches and save book to review and purchase.

  ## License
  [![License](https://img.shields.io/badge/License-Apache%202.0-blue.svg)](https://opensource.org/licenses/Apache-2.0)